Optimal training of integer-valued neural networks with mixed integer programming: Conclusion

 \section{Conclusion}

+This article advances a current idea of training neural networks using mixed integer programming solvers.
+Such use of discrete optimization solvers for NN training represents an intriguing theoretical counterpoint to the standard approach of gradient descent training, but until our work has little practical value.

-This paper builds on the recent idea of training neural networks using MIP.
-We provided a framework that is flexible to change objective functions as well as the range of integers the network can use.
-Training NNs using our proposed models requires almost no hyper-parameter tuning, in comparison to extensive hyper-parameter tuning needed when using gradient based methods.
+We demonstrated how to model and train integer-value neural networks, making three noteworthy further contributions.
+First, we provide a framework that is flexible to change objective functions as well as the range of integers the network can encompass.
+Second, we show how to simultaneously optimize the number of neurons while training.
+Third, we greatly increase the amount of data that can be processed by using batch training.

-Our results to date show that our proposed models can perform comparably to gradient descent baselines when using minimal data to train and relatively small NNs with integer or binary parameters.
-The results also show that solving time can be considerably improved by allowing NNs to have larger ranges for parameters, in comparison to binary parameters.
+Empirical results demonstrate that our proposed models not only clearly outperform previous MIP models, but can also perform comparably to gradient descent baselines when using minimal data to train and relatively small NNs with integer or binary parameters.
+Further, solving time can be considerably improved by allowing NNs to have larger ranges for parameters, in comparison to binary parameters.
+Moreover, training NNs using our methodology require minimal memory.
+This can prove useful when deploying NNs to low-memory devices.

-Training NNs using MIP is still limited to the amount of training data the models can handle.
-Nevertheless, our methods have pushed the limits on the amounts of data they can use.
-It would be interesting to push these limits even further.
-When using gradient-based training, parameters are often updated on small batches of data.
-Therefore we have investigated a batch training methodology for MIP models.
+Training a NN using a single MIP model is still limited in some aspects.
+In this article it is only found feasible to train NNs with a single hidden layer and relatively few neurons.
+Training NNs with MIP is also limited to the amount of training data the MIP models can handle within a reasonable amount of time.
+Nevertheless, our methods have raised the limits on the amounts of data MIP models can handle.
+Moreover, our batch training method counters this limitation by training several MIP models before combining them.
+The batch training method is simple and markedly effective.
+Future work could ensure that batch training results in an optimal, converged network.
+It would also be interesting to combine our model compression with batch training.
+Further, symmetry breaking in the MIP model could be usefully explored.

-The NN models used in \citet{Grimstad19:relu-surrogates} and \citet{DBLP:journals/constraints/FischettiJ18} use the ReLU activation function while our models use the sign activation function.
-The ReLU function is more flexible than the sign function.
-Thus it would be interesting to extend our models to handle the ReLU function, as well as other potential activation functions.
+We investigated training integer-valued NNs using the sign activation function.
+The NNs modelled in Grimstad and Andersson \cite{Grimstad19:relu-surrogates}, Fischetti and Jo \cite{DBLP:journals/constraints/FischettiJ18}, and latterly Anderson \etal \cite{Anderson20:strong} and Tsay \etal \cite{Tsay21:partition} use the ReLU activation function.
+Thus it would be interesting to extend our models to train using the ReLU function, as well as other potential activation functions; and to examine ideas from recent ReLU-training papers to varied activation functions.
+While gradient-based training requires differentiable activation functions, this is not a requirement for MIP models.
+This could lead to researching less explored, non-differentiable activation functions.